adamchainz/flake8-tidy-imports/README.rst

      pip install flake8-tidy-imports

+Python 3.4+ supported.

-It will then automatically be run as part of ``flake8``; you can check it has been picked up with:
+When installed it will automatically be run as part of ``flake8``; you can check it is being picked up with:

 .. code-block:: sh